 One of my favorite books is How to Win Friends and Influence People by Dale Carnegie.

-A lot of what he writes in the book applies to your and your company’s interactions on social media and how you can achieve your maximum potential.
+A lot of what he writes in the book applies to your interactions on social media.
+His advice can help you achieve your maximum potential on social media’s, and you can better deal with people on social media.

 Here are seven tips, using Carnegie’s advice, on how you and your company can win friends and influence others on social media.